turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-5-tests.md

 - [x] US5-GRD-4: It should colour cells when the mouse is moved over them between a mouse down and mouse up event where the mouse down event occurred in a different row or column
 - [x] US5-GRD-5: It should not continue to colour cells after a mouse up event

+### Coverage

+- [ ] US5-GRD-6: It should not colour a cell where the right mouse button is clicked
+- [ ] US5-GRD-7: It should not colour a cell where the element clicked does not have a key data attribute

 ## Build tests (BLD)

 - [x] US5-BLD-1: It should show a dropdown with size options for the grid